panacloud-modern-global-apps/jamstack-serverless/README.md

 SSG vs SSR vs CSR

-If you build everything as a SPA using React (Using Create React App) this will be the result: [Stop using React](https://dev.to/ender_minyard/why-you-should-stop-using-react-g7c).
+If you build everything as a Single Page App (SPA) using React (Using Create React App) this will be the result: [Stop using React](https://dev.to/ender_minyard/why-you-should-stop-using-react-g7c).
 Please do read the comments in the article.

 [Server Side Rendering vs Static Site Generation](https://dev.to/matfrana/server-side-rendering-vs-static-site-generation-17nf)